Skip to content

 Methods (brief)

 The spice samples were ashed, dissolved with concentrated nitric acid, evaporated to dryness, digested with hydrochloric acid, filtered hot through Whatman No. 4 paper, and made up to 100 mL.
-Minerals were determined by atomic absorption spectrometry.
+Minerals were determined by flame atomic absorption spectrometry (FAAS) with a hollow-cathode lamp and a fuel-rich flame.
 The paper does not report LOD/LOQ values for the heavy-metal table, so non-detects should remain source-level ND values rather than zeroes.

 Implications